Deutsch: Scheren / Español: Tijeras / Português: Tesouras / Français: Ciseaux / Italiano: Forbici

 • Klein Tools Cable Cutters: High-performance scissors designed for cutting wires and cables in industrial settings.

-• Fiskars Amplify Scissors: Known for their versatility and precision in textile and crafting industries.
+• Fiskars Amplify Scissors: Known for their Versatility and precision in textile and crafting industries.

 • Wiss Metal Shears: Popular for cutting sheet metals in construction and manufacturing.